nautobot/nautobot/nautobot/docs/guides/graphql.md

 print(json.dumps(gql.json, indent=2))
 ```

 In the updated script, we add the `variables = {"site_name": "ams"}` variable.
 We then update the query to let GraphQL know that we will be sending parameters to to filter by `site`.
-The updated output is still a JSON object. instead of fetching all devices, we are filtering by devices in the `ams` site.
+The updated output is still a JSON object.
+Instead of fetching all devices, we are filtering by devices in the `ams` site.
 The `PyNautobot SDK` has some excellent GraphQL [examples](https://pynautobot.readthedocs.io/en/latest/api/core/graphql.html).
 Be sure to check out the documentation.

 ## Closing